product-security-group/Security-Ladders-2024/README.md

 ## LinkedIn Series

-We are going to do things a bit different this time and post out our discussions on Linkedin.
-We did not get alot of feedback on the previous platform so the hope is we can faciliate a more lively discussion.
+We are going to do things a bit differently this time and post out our discussions on Linkedin.
+We did not get a lot of feedback on the previous platform so the hope is that we can faciliate a more lively discussion.
 More to come as we post.

 ## General structure

 ### Skills

-Specific area folders in `root` specifies a specific career track in the security field.
-Initially, Security Ladders covered 7 security areas:
+The area folders in `root` specify a career track in the security field.
+Initially, Security Ladders covered 6 security areas:

 * Business Security Manager/ Chief Security Officer
 * Information Risk / GRC